ur-whitelab/py0/README.md

 maxentep
 ========
-This python module implements maximum entropy method to find the best epidomiology parameters that allows a better fit of the simulation trajoctory of COVID-19 with real data.
+This python module implements maximum entropy method to modify epidomiology parameters to find the best fit of the simulation trajectory of COVID-19 with real data.
 The developed plugin is currently an ongoing research at the University of Rochester and it is not available for peer review at this stage.

 Usage
 -----